 It’s 1981 in a snow coated small American town.
 The girls of Alpha Gamma Theta sorority throw a party and invite two new friends that they met earlier.
 Unbeknownst to them, they are also joined by an ominous uninvited presence.
 Hiding in the shadows, he begins watching the youngsters and later continuously calling them and speaking in a spooky deranged tone.
 After one of the co-eds disappears during the night, the Police are called in.
 The snow has made travel around the location awkward however, and before long they realise that they are trapped against a vicious and maniacal killer

 I have never been the biggest fan of killers without masks, but the mysterious and barely characterised (he is billed in the credits simply as ‘The Sleeper’) nut job here does a good enough job of being a creepy bogeyman.
 His weapon of choice is a claw hammer, which is one that we don’t see used often enough in slasher cinema, and he stalks through the snow with an impressive air of malevolent menace.
 The first gore scene that we get is said tool smashing the head of a sleeping bunny and to be fair it is extremely fake and paper-mâché-like.
-I was thinking that the rest would be equally as rubbish, but surprisingly, some of the later murders are actually quite grisly, including a couple of very good throat slashings.
-I am not sure if it was a good idea that they used the cruddiest one first, but maybe it was better to get it out of the way as early as possible.
+I was thinking that the rest would be equally as rubbish, but surprisingly, some of the later murders are really well done, including a couple of gooey throat slashings.
+I am not sure if it was a good idea that they used the one with the worst effect first, but maybe it was better to get it out of the way as early as possible.
 Later, one of the girls is seen alone in a swimming pool and as we were on the whole retro/pay tribute tip, I was hoping for a rehash of the memorable hackings from either The Prowler or Fatal Games.
-That didn’t quite happen, but what we got was decent enough.
+That didn’t quite happen, but we still got a well-planned set-piece.
 I especially liked the hokier than hokey rolling eyes post-decap shot!